Meet the Team

 Board of Trustees

 I joined Swindon Carers Centre as a trustee in 2016 and became Chair of Trustees shortly after.
-I live in Swindon with my two young daughters, and partner Paul.
+I live in Swindon with my two young daughters Bella and Evie, and partner Paul.

 In my day-to-day work I am an Occupational Psychologist with a specialism in recruitment, development and selection.
-In previous roles, I’ve worked as a Teacher in an independent school in for children who experience Educational and Behavioural Difficulties.
+In previous roles, I’ve worked as a Teacher in an independent school for children who experience Educational and Behavioural Difficulties.
 In this role I had the opportunity to work with children and young people, many of whom presented caring challenges to their parents and others who were carers themselves of family members.
-I am passionate about supporting carers in the challenging role that they do and supporting the work of Swindon Carers Centre in engaging with young and adult carers to expand the reach of those we support locally and make a meaningful difference to their caring role.
+I am passionate about supporting carers in the challenging role that they do and supporting the work of Swindon Carers Centre in engaging with carers of all ages to expand the reach of those we support locally and make a meaningful difference to their caring role.

 As a trustee, I provide my advice and assistance as needed, particularly towards managing risk and GDPR.
 I have over the years supported other voluntary organisations and charities.
 In addition, my past experience at various organisations allows me to utilise those skills to advise and support.
 I work with Swindon Carers Centre as I have previously been a carer and understand the challenges of a carer.
 I also wanted to support a local charity that could utilise my skills and experience.
 Values that drive me are honesty, integrity and doing the right thing in the right way.
 I enjoy reading, watching documentaries and mentoring young people with their challenges in life.

 Chris has been volunteering with Swindon Carers Centre since 2016 and joined the Board in 2017, with a specialism in IT and systems.
 He’s mostly retired now, although still consulting in London regularly.
 Chris is Chair of the Board of Trustees of the Kennet and Avon Canal Trust and an Independent Director of the Brunel SEN MAT.